BZemba87/finishthelyrics1/README.md

 1. As a first time user, I want to create a username to play a quiz and immediately understand the aim of the game.
 2. As a first time user, I want to know if my answer is right or wrong as soon as I select my choice.
 3. As a first time user, I want to see a tally of right or wrong answers as I am playing.
-4. As a first time user, I want to see my overall result at the end of the game.
+4. As a first time user, I want to see my overall result at the end of the game and restart.

 ### Returning Visitor Goals